Obama’s Evangelical Gravy Train

 The Smiths, in an interview, claimed that they supported He Intends Victory with private funds, and that no PEPFAR dollars were used.
 Though it’s impossible to tell from public disclosures how CAF spends its government and private funds, federal funding makes up the majority of CAF’s annual budget, and the two groups have close ties—Sonnenberg sits on CAF’s board of directors.
 When I asked whether it was appropriate for the head of an ex-gay ministry to sit on the board of an AIDS organization, Anita shrugged it off, saying CAF doesn’t have “litmus test for whether someone is gay or not.”

-Still, the Smiths have been vehement foes of what they see as the corrupting influence of LGBT organizations in the field of AIDS relief.
-In a 2001 speech to the conservative Christian group Concerned Women for America (CWA), Anita said, “What we have here is a power struggle between homosexual white men who abuse all the government AIDS programs fundamentally to fund their subculture and their political activities.”
-And the Smiths continue to align themselves with right-wing “pro-family” organizations.
-In 2011, for example, the Smiths were featured speakers at the Moscow Demographic Summit, sponsored by the anti-gay World Congress of Families, where the couple spoke alongside representatives of CWA; the Population Research Institute, which promotes the threat of a “demographic winter” if white Christians don’t reproduce in greater numbers; and the Family Research Council.
+Still, the Smiths have been foes of what they see as the undue influence of LGBT organizations in the field of AIDS relief and continue to align themselves with right-wing “pro-family” organizations.
+In 2011, for example, Anita Smith was listed as a featured speaker** at the Moscow Demographic Summit, sponsored by the anti-gay World Congress of Families, alongside representatives of Concerned Women for America; the Population Research Institute, which promotes the threat of a “demographic winter” if white Christians don’t reproduce in greater numbers; and the Family Research Council.
 In Uganda, the couple became close allies of Pastor Martin Ssempa, best known for his public condom burnings and anti-gay diatribes, who strongly pushed the anti-homosexuality bill.
 In 2004, Ssempa became a PEPFAR subgrantee.
 The Smiths’ support helped his work get noticed in Washington, and in 2005 he testified on Capitol Hill.

 Other conservative evangelical groups continue to receive millions of dollars under Obama to provide critical services in sub-Saharan Africa.
 Samaritan’s Purse, whose president, Franklin Graham, is the son of famed televangelist Reverend Billy Graham, is just one example.